friday27/backend-dev/aws/aws_exam_note.md

 * The hash key of the Local Secondary Index (LSI) is the same as the hash key of the main table

+* to MINIMIZE the time scan takes to produce the report, you should use a **Parallel Scan API operation**, you also need to use the **Limit parameter** to ensure the scan doesn't consume your table's provisioned throughput and cause the critical parts of your application to be throttled.

 ## Kinesis

 * Kinesis Streams requires manually provision to meet the needed capacity, while Kinesis Firehose scales out automatically

+## Lambda

+* An **event source mapping** is an AWS Lambda resource that reads from an event source and invokes a Lambda function.
+You can use event source mappings to process items from a stream or queue in services that don't invoke Lambda functions directly.
+Lambda provides event source mappings for: Kinesis, DynamoDB, SQS

+* What is the SAFEST way to do this with minimal changes to the application code? -> You can point an alias a multiple versions of your function code and then **assign a weighting** (e.g. 20%) to direct certain amounts of traffic to each version.
+This enables a blue/green style of deployment and means it's easy to roll back to the older version by simply updating the weighting if issues occur with user experience.

+## Step Functions

+* Step Functions provides a reliable way to **coordinate components** and step through the functions of your application.
+Step Functions offers a graphical console to visualize the components of your application as a series of steps.
+It automatically triggers and tracks each step, and retries when there are errors, so your application executes in order and as expected, every time.
+Step Functions logs the state of each step, so when things go wrong, you can diagnose and debug problems quickly.

 ## CodeXXX